-three years, but has already set a record for American Zionists to aim at.
-In the past 24 months he has personally enrolled nearly 400 members in the Z.O.
-A., and expects to boost the total even higher.
+He has been in New York for only years, but ready set a three CHARLES WOLF has already record for American Zionists to aim at.
+In the past 24 months he has personally enrolled nearly 400 members in the Z. O. A., and expects to boost the total even